PRIY4DH4RS4N-D/Full-Stack-Physical-AI-Optimization-on-RA8P1-INT8-Vela-Ethos-U55-and-RTOS-Parallelism/README.md

 Frame 3:                     Capture → Preproc → Infer
 ```

-**Result:** FPS is no longer bounded by the *sum* of all stages — only by the *slowest* one (Ethos-U55 inference).
+**Result:** FPS is no longer bounded by the *sum* of all stages — only by the *slowest* one (compared to camera task) (Ethos-U55 inference).
 This gain is entirely independent of the Vela/memory tuning covered in Optimization 3.

 **Two tasks, full hardware overlap:**